The Educators of Lee District

 Biographies of Persons Found in FCPS Historic Records

-The following biographies of the teachers, school trustees, and community members found in the historic records of Lee District were researched and written by volunteers from District V, Virginia Daughters of the American Revolution.
+The following biographies of the teachers, school trustees, and community members found in the historical records of Lee District were researched and written by volunteers from District V, Virginia Daughters of the American Revolution.

 Teachers